 Photo: wikimedia commons

-15 Martin Luther King Jr.
+15. Martin Luther King Jr.

 Photo: wikimedia commons

 This is one of the most influential personalities of the 20th century.
 Martin Luther King Jr. is best known for his peaceful movement against discrimination, racial segregation and for the civil rights of black Americans, for which he even received the Nobel Peace Prize in 1964.
-Martin Luther King Jr. was a Baptist preacher and vibrant speaker who inspired millions around the world to fight for democratic freedoms and their rights.
+Martin Luther King was a Baptist preacher and powerful speaker who inspired millions of people around the world to fight for democratic freedoms and their rights.
 He played a key role in promoting civil rights through peaceful protests based on the Christian faith and philosophy of Mahatma Gandhi.

 14. Bill Gates